Stomach / Heartburn Medications and Alcohol Interactions

 Dicyclomine (Bentyl) is an anticholinergic and antispasmodic agent used to help with stomach spasms and intestinal problems such as irritable bowel syndrome (IBS).

-- Avoid activities requiring mental alertness such as driving or operating machinery while using dicyclomine.
+- Avoid activities requiring mental alertness such as driving, operating machinery or other hazardous activities while using dicyclomine.

-- Drinking more than 3 alcoholic beverages per day while taking eluxadoline may increase the risk of pancreatitis, or inflammation of the pancreas.
+- Drinking more than 3 alcoholic beverages per day while taking eluxadoline may increase the risk of pancreatitis (inflammation of the pancreas).

-- Contact your doctor right away if you have symptoms of pancreatitis such as: persistent nausea, vomiting, stomach pain, especially that which is made worse after eating or radiates to the back or shoulders.
+- Contact your doctor right away if you have symptoms of pancreatitis such as persistent nausea, vomiting, or stomach pain or tenderness, especially if your symptoms get worse after eating or the pain radiates to the back or shoulders.

 Diarrhea